TurtleCrawler/Mercury-One.1---Full-Metal-Gantry/6mm/README.md

 ## 6mm Front Towers

-For the flange stack use 2x M5x1 shims and 1x M5x0.5 shim on the side against the plate, and a single M5x1 shim on the side with the printed spacer.
+For the flange stack use 2x M5x1 shims and 1x M5x0.5 shim.
 You can tighten up the fit with M5x0.1mm shims.

 The M5 bolt needs a M5x3(Imperial) or M5x4(Metric) spacer under the bolt head, shims or washers can also be used in place of a single spacer.